Tamiya’s Super Sherman, the color of an Israeli tank is difficult. I made it in April 2014.

 By the way, it is the painting of the Sinai Gray on the Israeli tank which is the main point of this modeling.
 Sinai Gray was compounded Medium Gray of XF-20 and a Buff of XF-57 Tamiya Color, with one to one according to a manual of Tamiya, it’s the main body color for AFV in the Yom Kippur War.
 Several kinds of colors are released from Modelkasten.
 This time, I toned it by Mr. Color of Creos.
 After having mixed Neutral Gray and Sale Color with approximately one to one, I mix yellow ocher while modifying color taste.
 I thought whether warmth was insufficient and added Yellow little by little.

-The marking is in the Yom Kippur War, at the time of the 1973 Arab Israeli War.
+The marking is in the Yom Kippur War, at the time of the 1973 Arab-Israeli War.
 The vehicle color was called Sinai Grey, which is used in Israel Defense Forces AFV.
-I explained the toning recipe in my working page of M51.
+I explained the toning recipe on my working page of M51.

 I changed the caterpillar to the AFV Club’s movable connection tracks.
 I wonder it’s effective or not.
 At least I think that roundness of each track of the part close against drive sprockets and return rollers looks good.